 3A.9.7 Design and Appearance of Buildings

-a) The reflectivity of any new building shall have a maximum Light Reflectance Value of 40%.
+- a) The reflectivity of any new building shall have a maximum Light Reflectance Value of 36%. - b) The exterior surface of any building must be coloured in a range of browns, greens or greys.